rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 The present document describes the test scope for the Sink Device activities only.

 ### HDMI-CEC L3 Test Functionality
-The below pic depicts the HDMI CEC L3 Test Functionality Setup.
-TV 2 marked as `DUT` is the Sink device under test.
+The picture below depicts the HDMI CEC L3 Test Functionality Setup.
+This simple setup has an HDMI CEC Pulse-eight USB adaptor, which acts as a source device and can send the required commands (using libcec tool commands) and respond to the received CEC Commands.

 Note: The below-shown prerequisites should be met before starting the test on the platforms.
 - All the devices used in the test setup should support the `HDMI` `CEC` feature during the entire test duration.
 - HDMI drivers should be up and running on the platform before running this test.
+- For now, it is suggested not to connect multiple CEC Adaptors onto a single PC as there is no proper support on libcec for multiple devices.

 ```mermaid
 graph TB